jeba1858/LuminousIDAndroid/README.md

     - Goal: Display a bigger picture of the selected glossary entry.
     - Uses passed in glossaryDetails.java class to set the name text and image.
         Image pulled from assets > glossaryphotos using the Glide library.

+Add Observations
+- AddObsActivity.java
+    - Uses activity_add_obs.xml
+    - Goal: Allow user to take a picture.
+The GPS location and accuracy are saved.
+The user can enter comments.
+        The user submits to the My Observations page.
+    - Uses camera intent to take a picture.
+The GPS location / accuracy / timestamp are handled by Google Location Services.
+        User enters their own comment.
+The observation is saved to a global array in PlantArrayManager to be pulled later.

+My Observations
+- MyObservationsActivity.java
+    - Uses activity_my_observations.xml
+    - Goal: Show the observations that the user has taken.
+Allow user to send to the server.
+    - We populate the list using the global observations array.
+The send to website button sends it to Firebase.
+        Firebase takes care of if it can't communicate w the server.
+Will send when next connected.